Mashweb/docker-project/README.md

     $DOCKERHUB_USERNAME/web-cc:latest

 # If the last command fails it will print information in
-# the logs.
-To rollback to a working status we just need
+# the CLI output.
+To rollback to a working status we just
-# to "docker run" with the previous tag.
-(In production we
+# need to "docker run" with the previous tag.
+(In
-# shouldn't use the latest tag.)
+# production we shouldn't use the latest tag.)

 # Exit the droplet
 exit